SACHSTech/careers-in-computer-science-Stefantu17/README.md

  - [CSC110Y1](https://artsci.calendar.utoronto.ca/course/csc110y1) (Foundations of Computer Science I) and [CSC111H1](https://artsci.calendar.utoronto.ca/course/csc111h1) (Foundations of Computer Science II)

-    Teaches the math and logic behind computer programming to prepare students for more specific higher year courses
+    Teaches the math and logic behind computer programming to prepare students for more specific higher year courses.

 ### Degree Length
 The length of The University of Toronto St. George Computer Science Program including the ASIP (Arts & Science Internship Program), will take 5 years to achieve the degree.